 Sprints are great for creating focus and locking on to delivering exactly what is in the sprint backlog (focus is obviously a good thing).
 But why do we actually want to lock up the sprint?

 I get it, completing a sprint feels like an accomplishment if you deliver everything in the sprint backlog - and a failure if you do not.
 However no one wants to fail.
 What I have seen is that most teams end up under committing which gives them an accomplishment every sprint.
 If they are lacking work at the end of the sprint then they just pick something from the backlog.
 But why plan a sprint then (usually a fixed length), why not just set up a goal and set a new one once that is completed.
-It is easy to be successful if you set the bar low.
-My believe is that we do this because the opposite is even more damaging for the morale.
+It is easy to be successful if you set the bar low, my belief is that we do this because the opposite is even more damaging for morale.
 Over committing every sprint leads to burnout and as far as I have seen does not really give much extra when it comes to what we deliver.

-- Put the story into the sprint backlog anyway but you know it will not be finished this sprint (over committing really)
+- Put the story into the sprint backlog anyway but you know it will not be finished this sprint (over committing)

-- Split the story even though it is not meaningful (nothing meaningful can be delivered to the users), put it into the sprint as "2" points.
+- Split the story even though it is not meaningful (nothing meaningful can be delivered to the users) and put it into the sprint as "2" points.

 - Begin working on it during the sprint, but do not put it into the sprint backlog (makes it harder to track)